 Healthy bodies start with trees.
 Their ability to cool and clean the air can improve lung and heart health.

-Quick fact: Studies show areas with more trees have lower rates of asthma and cardiovascular diseases even when controlled for age and income.
+Quick fact: Studies show that people who live in areas with more trees have lower rates of asthma and cardiovascular diseases, even when controlled for age and income.

 Being around trees lowers stress, improves focus, and invites calming feelings.

 Quick fact: A study found that those who took work breaks looking at greenery had lower omission errors and more task consistency than those looking at concrete during breaks.